 - Multi-Platform: For both Xbox and PC, making it the first game in the series to be multi-platform.
 This allowed the game to get into the hands of a wider audience, helping make it a Breakthrough Hit for Bethesda and introduce a massive Newbie Boom.

-- Newbie Boom: The six-year gap between The Elder Scrolls II: Daggerfall and Morrowind meant that Morrowind was the first game in The Elder Scrolls series for many fans.
-Morrowind was both a critical and commercial success, as well as one of the first major Western RPGs to be released on consoles, establishing the fanbase that would go on to make The Elder Scrolls IV: Oblivion and The Elder Scrolls V: Skyrim even bigger hits.
+- Newbie Boom: The six-year gap between Daggerfall and Morrowind meant that Morrowind was the first game in The Elder Scrolls series for many fans.
+Morrowind was both a critical and commercial success, as well as one of the first major Western RPGs to be released on consoles, establishing the fanbase that would go on to make Oblivion and Skyrim even bigger hits.

-- Sequel Gap: The six-year gap between Daggerfall and Morrowind is the longest between games in the main series to date.
+- Sequel Gap: The six-year gap between Daggerfall and Morrowind has been the longest between games in the main series to date.
 (Though by now the gap between Skyrim and The Elder Scrolls VI is going to be even wider.)

 - Urban Legend of Zelda: There were supposedly a number of ways to join Dagoth Ur and/or the Sixth House, most of which were debunked rather quickly.
 As you can see in the below entry, this one was almost a real part of the game...

-- Word of Dante/Word of Saint Paul, depending on how "canon" you consider the works to be.
+- Word of God: Or Word of Dante/Word of Saint Paul, depending on how "canon" you consider the works to be.
 Some of the game developers have posted "obscure texts" on the official forums regarding a number of in-game topics and characters.
 They are generally regarded by the fandom as canon.
 Michael Kirkbride, in particular, wrote a number of them which fill in gaps around The Tribunal, Vivec, and the Dwemer.
 (Kirkbride is also the author of many of the in-game books, including most-famously the 36 Lessons of Vivec series.)

 Trivia / The Elder Scrolls III: Morrowind